plamenstoynev/Figures-Project/README.md

 # Figures Project

-This project provides a flexible and extensible C++ library for creating and managing various geometric shapes (Circle, Rectangle, Triangle) using the Factory and Abstract Factory design patterns.
-Each shape is defined by separate classes and header files, and the project uses factories to instantiate these shapes dynamically.
+This project provides a flexible and extensible C++ library for creating and managing various geometric shapes (Circle, Rectangle, Triangle) using the Factory, Abstract Factory, and Prototype design patterns.
+Each shape is defined by separate classes and header files.
+The project uses factories to instantiate these shapes dynamically and employs the Prototype pattern to allow cloning of existing shapes, providing a flexible way to create shape copies without directly instantiating new objects.
 ## Project Structure

 The project is structured as follows: